vinceimbat/vinceimbat/content/Just enough learning.md

 - "seedlings"
 ---

-What I call my own rapid learning process inspired by [[Ultralearning, after Young]] and rapid skill acquisition in [[The First 20 Hours — Kaufman]].
+What I call my own rapid learning process inspired by [[ultralearning]] and rapid skill acquisition in [[The First 20 Hours — Kaufman]].

 # References